TonyOdhiambo-47/TonyOdhiambo-47/README.md

 ### Featured Projects

 **Titration-RL**
-Proximal-Policy Optimization agent learns automated and optimized titration using only indicator color feedback, no prior training data.
+Proximal-Policy Optimization agent learns automated and optimized acid-base titration using only indicator color feedback, no prior training data.

 **Reaction-Yield-ML**
 ML pipeline for predicting yields from molecular fingerprints using Buchwald-Hartwig dataset.